Get updates on new courses, exclusive events, early enrollment access, and expert wine insights.

 You’ll learn how brewers transform rice, water, kōji, and yeast into the wide range of sake styles found across Japan and beyond.
 You’ll also develop the skills to describe and assess sake using the WSET Level 2 Systematic Approach to Tasting Sake® (SAT).

 In addition to production and style, you’ll gain an understanding of how to store and serve sake correctly and the key considerations when pairing sake with food.
+Upon successful completion of the exam, you will receive your WSET Level 2 Award in Sake certification.

 Prerequisite: None.
-Curiosity and enthusiasm for learning about sake are all you need!
+Curiosity and enthusiasm for learning about sake are all you need.

 How to taste and describe sake